Wieden+Kennedy London and Intuit Quickbooks partner to support small Scottish businesses through five animated spots

 - 2 minutes

 Injecting the TV and social ad strategy with £300,000, Intuit Quickbooks aims to support independent animators as well as small businesses during a challenging time financially.
 Animators Catherine Prowse, Dan Lambert, Adeena Grubb, Pierre Plouzeu, Tom King and Andy Biddle were tasked with visualising the businesses through animation.
-Titled Small Business Stories, the 20 second spots features a voiceover from each business owner, recorded creatively over Zoom (under duvets for that professional muffled effect) WhatsApp and email.
+Titled Small Business Stories and directed by Chris Bristow, the 20 second spots features a voiceover from each business owner, recorded creatively over Zoom (under duvets for that professional muffled effect) WhatsApp and email.

 Hollie Walker and Cal Al-Jorani, two Wieden+Kennedy creative directors, said in a statement: “With five very different small Scottish businesses, with very different products to shout about, it was a pleasure to work closely with the owners to find out how they wanted to tell their story.”
 The five small businesses hand picked for the campaign include: Howe Of Torbeg, a glampsite in Cairngorms National Park; Love Your Planet, a Dundee-based zero-waste store; Fletcher Fabworks, a metal worker who offers bespoke fabrication and mobile welding; Rebel Chocolate, a chocolatiers making high protein chocolate; and last but not least, Scottish Cut Flowers specialising in locally grown flowers in Perthshire.